CGCL-codes/XGCN_library/docs/source/user_guide/training_and_evaluation.rst

 Training and Evaluation
 ============================

-Once the dataset instance is generated (for dataset preprocessing, please refer to previous sections), you can run models with XGCN's APIs:
+Once the dataset instance is generated (for dataset processing, please refer to the previous section), you can run models with XGCN's APIs:

 .. code:: python